accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 <blockquote>

-1. For each user interface component that has passed the 7.1.1 test, check that the user interface component has
+1. For each user interface component that has passed test 7.1.1, check that the user interface component has
 - a relevant name;
 - a relevant role.